ShakirFarhan/Deployify/README.md

 ### Analytics
 - **Real-Time Data**: Users have access to real-time analytics for their deployments.
 - **Detailed Insights**: Users can gain insights into performance metrics, user behavior, and more.
+- **Logging:**  Provides detailed logs for deployment processes, including build output, errors, and success messages.
+Users can access these logs for troubleshooting and monitoring purposes.